 Grand Forks, N.D., a watery ghost town as Red River surges toward crest

-This morning, water from the bloated Red River covered 75 percent of the 10 1/2-square-mile city, and 90 percent of the 50,000 inhabitants had fled, said Fire Department spokesman Jerry Vein.
+Frigid, sewage-fouled water from the bloated river covered 75 percent of the 10 1/2-square-mile city today, and 90 percent of the 50,000 inhabitants had fled, said Fire Department spokesman Jerry Vein.

 The fire started Saturday and raged until it was put out Sunday by helicopters hoisting 2,000-gallon buckets of water and fire trucks that were ferried through the flood atop flatbed trucks.